We Can’t Afford to let MnDOT Perpetuate the Status Quo

 What was once thousands of homes and small businesses is now a trench the width of a football field.
 The I-94 trench creates both a mental and physical barrier that divides neighborhoods and makes it difficult for people to access their basic needs like work, school, healthcare and the grocery store.
 Crossings are infrequent and inaccessible.
 Traffic headed to and from I-94 clogs neighborhood streets and makes them unsafe

 Because of this, the walkable, locally owned businesses and good paying jobs that were once prevalent are becoming less and less common.
-Despite the promises of prosperity by I-94 planners, freeway adjacent communities suffer from disinvestment and lack of economic opportunity.
+Despite the promises of prosperity by I-94 planners, highway adjacent communities suffer from disinvestment and lack of economic opportunity.
 The average household income in the neighborhoods along I-94 is 25% less than the Minneapolis and Saint Paul average.
 Many residents in the project area lack convenient, walkable access to amenities like grocery stores, health care and locally owned businesses.
 Others are forced to travel long distances to access employment opportunities that pay a living wage.

 This is especially true for the 28% of households near I-94 who don’t own a car.
 This includes immigrants without access to a driver’s license, people who are unable to drive due to disability and the many people who can’t afford the increasingly high cost of car ownership.
 The percentage of transit-dependent households in the neighborhoods along I-94 is nearly double the Minneapolis and Saint Paul average and is four times the Twin Cities average.
 In other words, the people most harmed by I-94 use it the least.